 Country Club Drive is a unique and serene enclave of residential homes built in the early 1920's on a natural stream meandering from Deer Canyon in the Burbank hills.
 It is one of Burbank's most historic districts, as most of the city was not developed until the 1940's and 50's.
 Many people believe the street's name comes from the nearby DeBell Golf Course.
 However, the moniker actually comes from a country club that used to be located in this quiet and peaceful canyon many years ago.

 Due to the combined effects of the fire and the exorbitant construction costs of the new building, the Sunset Canyon Country Club went out of business.
 The city of Burbank promptly took possession of the expansive property.
-From 1933 until 1939, the canyon was owned by the city.
+From 1933 until 1939, the canyon was owned by the city and was, for the most part, deserted.
 During this time, the new country club building fell victim to neglect.
+Vagrants and graffiti abound.
 This once picture of opulence and luxury fell into disrepair.
 Eventually, the city of Burbank subdivided the canyon and sold off all properties.